 1. Go hiking in the Santa Elena Reserve

-For a less crowded trek, head to the nearby Santa Elena Reserve.
+For a less crowded trek than the Monteverde Cloud Forest, head to the nearby Santa Elena Reserve.
 It’s also a cloud forest, and there are more than 13 kilometers (8 miles) of trails available with varying difficulty.
 The Santa Elena Reserve offers better views of the Arenal Volcano (especially on the Youth Challenge Trail) and attracts more birds to its sunnier spots.
 The aptly named Enchanted Trail, which straddles both the Pacific and Caribbean, is a likely spot for spotting three-wattled bellbirds and howler monkeys.
 Park entry is $16 USD.

 At the top of the Tilaran mountain range, you can see both the Pacific Ocean and the Atlantic Ocean from the Cerro Plano View Point.
 This is one of the best places to see the sun set behind the mountains with the islands in the distance, and with the sky lit up in vivid pinks and oranges.
-It’s free, but you’ll have to get there by car or taxi.
+It’s free, but you’ll have to get there by taxi or car (though parking on the road can be difficult, so walking or a taxi is best).

 The Bat Jungle in Monteverde offers an informative look at the world and the habits of these nocturnal creatures in a controlled (simulated) rainforest environment.
 One of the neatest features is a sonar microphone that allows visitors to listen live to the bats as they’re using their echolocation.
-Admission is $14 USD.
+It’s a very family-friendly activity if you’re traveling with kids, though it’s enjoyable no matter what your age.
+Admission is $12 USD which includes a 45-minute tour with a bat expert.

 The rainforests of Costa Rica have the highest concentration of orchids in the world.
 Over 1,400 species grow throughout the country, and 500 of these can be found in Monteverde alone.
 Started over 30 years ago by a single orchid aficionado, the Monteverde Orchid Garden today houses 450 different species, a good amount of which are in bloom on any given day that you visit.
 Admission, which includes a guided tour, costs $14 USD.